NotJerwee/firebase-user-auth/README.md

 4. Configure Firebase SDK in Your Application:

-- Create a `.env` file and place your Firebase configuration keys in the `.env` file as follows:
+- Create a `.env` file in the root directory.
+- Add your Firebase configuration keys to the `.env` file as follows:
 ```
 REACT_APP_FIREBASE_API_KEY=your_firebase_api_key
 REACT_APP_FIREBASE_AUTH_DOMAIN=your_firebase_auth_domain